-This research was supported by an INSERM AVENIR and an ANR12 SAMA00201 grant to DB as well as a Newton Trust / Cambridge University grant to DB.
-BJE and JM are supported by an MRC (G9536855, G0701500) grant to BJE and by a joint award from the MRC and Wellcome Trust in support of the Behavioral and Clinical Neuroscience Institute at Cambridge University.
-The authors declare no biomedical financial interests or potential conflicts of interest.
+This research was supported by a French Institute of Health and Medical Research Avenir and an ANR12 SAMA00201 Grant (to DB) as well as a Newton Trust/Cambridge University Grant (to DB).
+BJE and JEM are supported by a Medical Research Council (G9536855, G0701500) Grant to BJE and by a joint award from the Medical Research Council and Wellcome Trust in support of the Behavioral and Clinical Neuroscience Institute at Cambridge University.